EpsilonSolutions/netscaler-command-reference/docs/authentication/authentication-tacacsaction/authentication-tacacsaction.md

 The state of the TACACS+ server that will receive accounting messages.
 Possible values: ON, OFF

+<b>groupAttrName</b>
+TACACS+ group attribute name.
+Used for group extraction on the TACACS+ server.

 <b>defaultAuthenticationGroup</b>
 This is the default group that is chosen when the authentication succeeds in addition to extracted groups.

+<b>Attribute1</b>
+Name of the custom attribute to be extracted from server and stored at index '1' (where '1' changes for each attribute)

+<b>Attribute2</b>
+Name of the custom attribute to be extracted from server and stored at index '2' (where '2' changes for each attribute)

+<b>Attribute3</b>
+Name of the custom attribute to be extracted from server and stored at index '3' (where '3' changes for each attribute)

+<b>Attribute4</b>
+Name of the custom attribute to be extracted from server and stored at index '4' (where '4' changes for each attribute)

+<b>Attribute5</b>
+Name of the custom attribute to be extracted from server and stored at index '5' (where '5' changes for each attribute)

+<b>Attribute6</b>
+Name of the custom attribute to be extracted from server and stored at index '6' (where '6' changes for each attribute)

+<b>Attribute7</b>
+Name of the custom attribute to be extracted from server and stored at index '7' (where '7' changes for each attribute)

+<b>Attribute8</b>
+Name of the custom attribute to be extracted from server and stored at index '8' (where '8' changes for each attribute)

+<b>Attribute9</b>
+Name of the custom attribute to be extracted from server and stored at index '9' (where '9' changes for each attribute)

+<b>Attribute10</b>
+Name of the custom attribute to be extracted from server and stored at index '10' (where '10' changes for each attribute)

+<b>Attribute11</b>
+Name of the custom attribute to be extracted from server and stored at index '11' (where '11' changes for each attribute)

+<b>Attribute12</b>
+Name of the custom attribute to be extracted from server and stored at index '12' (where '12' changes for each attribute)

+<b>Attribute13</b>
+Name of the custom attribute to be extracted from server and stored at index '13' (where '13' changes for each attribute)

+<b>Attribute14</b>
+Name of the custom attribute to be extracted from server and stored at index '14' (where '14' changes for each attribute)

+<b>Attribute15</b>
+Name of the custom attribute to be extracted from server and stored at index '15' (where '15' changes for each attribute)

+<b>Attribute16</b>
+Name of the custom attribute to be extracted from server and stored at index '16' (where '16' changes for each attribute)